Faculty accolades: December 2017

 Stephen Inrig, PhD, appeared as a guest expert on a pair of media outlets around the time of World AIDS Day.
 On Nov.
 28, he spoke on KPCC’s “AirTalk with Larry Mantle,” in a segment titled: “As World AIDS day approaches, a look at the generational response to the epidemic.”
 On Dec.
 1, he appeared as an in-studio guest expert on ABC-7’s afternoon newscast to discuss the AIDS pandemic.
-Inrig, an associate professor and director of the health policy and management graduate program, recently co-authored the book, “The AIDS Pandemic: Searching for a Global Response.”
+Inrig, an associate professor and director of the Healthcare Administration graduate program, recently co-authored the book, “The AIDS Pandemic: Searching for a Global Response.”

 Physical therapy professors Alan Lee, PhD, DPT, and Craig Newsam, DPT, co-authored a chapter on aging skin for the digital textbook “Physical Therapy for the Older Adult” by Carole B. Lewis, et al. It was published in October by Wolters Kluwer Publishing.